teeman60/Rails_project/README.md

 # RESTAURANT
 - Restaurant's show page should have the restaurant's average rating and a link to the reviews made about it

+- Restaurants should have a link to the list of their food

+- Restaurant should be able to add to their food list

 # LOCATION
+- Location should display addresses of restaurants

 - A location should link to only one restaurant